dedis/popstellar/be2-scala/docs/README.md

 </div>

-In more details, the whole backend is a giant [DSL graph](https://doc.akka.io/docs/akka/current/stream/stream-graphs.html) (see image below).
-Whenever a new request is received (blue "Source" circle), a new `ClientActor` is automatically created for each new connected client or server.
-This actor *represents the fundamental link between a particular client and the server*; any message sent to the actor will arrive directly in the client's mailbox.
+The `ClientActor` then transmits data destined for the server directly to a partitioner for further examination.
+This partitioner will decide which path a particular message will follow (e.g. a JSON-rpc query will not be treated the same way as a JSON-rpc response).

 In more details, the whole backend is a giant [DSL graph](https://doc.akka.io/docs/akka/current/stream/stream-graphs.html) (see image below).
 Whenever a new request is received (blue "Source" circle), a new `ClientActor` is automatically created for each new connected client or server.
 This actor *represents the fundamental link between a particular client and the server*; any message sent to the actor will arrive directly in the client's mailbox.

-Once the message has been processed (for instance a LAO has been created or the message was rejected), the assigned handler (a green, orange or yellow box) asks the `AnswerGenerator` to inform the client whether the operation was successful or not.
+Once the message has been processed (for instance a LAO has been created or the message was rejected), the assigned handler (a green, orange or blue box) asks the `AnswerGenerator` to inform the client whether the operation was successful or not.

 <div align="center">
   <img alt="Simplified be2 project architecture" src="images/be2-s.png" />